-Benson T, Sladen J, Liles A, Potts H. Personal Wellbeing Score (PWS) – a short version of ONS4, testing and validation in social prescribing.
-Research Paper 17/03, October 2017
+Benson T, Sladen J, Liles A, Potts H. Personal Wellbeing Score (PWS) – a short version of ONS4, development and validation in social prescribing.
+Research Paper 17/03 v2, Revised June 2018

 Wellbeing is a key policy objective in health and care services.
 Our aim was to develop a short generic measure of personal (subjective) wellbeing for routine use as a performance measure in patient-centred care and healthcare quality improvement alongside other patient-reported outcome and experience measures.